Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/01_reference_phylogeny/README.md

 Assign ML trees to a “plausible” ML tree set that are not significantly worse than the best-scoring ML tree under any statistical significance test implemented in IQ-TREE.
 This assignment is conservative, as it will yield the smallest plausible tree set and circumvents the long-lasting debate about which phylogenetic significance test is most appropriate.

-That means that we would only accept trees with output plus sign (+) for every test.
-We found these trees with the following command:
+This implies that you should only accept trees with output plus sign (+) for every test.
+Extract these trees with the following command:

 ```
 grep -A 101 "Tree      logL    deltaL  bp-RELL    p-KH     p-SH    p-WKH    p-WSH       c-ELW       p-AU" all.18S28S.replaced.phy.iqtree | sed -E 's/-104/104/' | grep -v "-" | sed -E 's/ */ /' | cut -f 2 -d ' ' > accepted.trees